 A few years ago Fundrise was for accredited investors only.
 The SEC released Regulation A which made things available to unaccredited investors, but it was too complicated so most sites used Regulation D instead, which excludes unaccredited investors.
 The SEC surprised everyone in March 2016 and released Regulation A+ which further simplifies the process for the unaccredited investors to invest.

-So I was browsing around the internet one day and I came across Fundrise…again.
+Fundrise really has been the pioneer in this area and being one of the first (if not the actual first ones) to use Regulation A+ to bring online offerings to the masses….again.
 I was browsing around their site and found they are actually available to unaccredited investors as well (us unsophisticated masses that can’t make good investment decisions).
 It was a welcome surprise to see the potential for normal people to get their hands on passive real estate investments.

 Fundrise claims to receive over 250 submissions per week with less than 1 percent being approved.
 According to the Fundrise website, they have a very strict underwriting process that includes the following steps:

 The first thing they look at is the company and the sponsors.
 They look only for companies that are well capitalized and have a history of success in top US markets.
 They claim that only 25% of sponsors move beyond this step.